Agaricus campestris

 Agaricus campestris is a widely eaten gilled mushroom closely related to the cultivated A. bisporus (button mushroom).
 A. campestris is commonly known as the field mushroom or, in North America, meadow mushroom.

+The cap is white and up to 12 cm across.
+The species is found in grassy areas around the world.
 It is considered a choice edible but resembles some poisonous species.

 Taxonomy

 This species was originally noted and named in 1753 by Carl Linnaeus as Agaricus campestris.
 It was placed in the genus Psalliota by Lucien Quelet in 1872.
 Some variants have been isolated over the years, a few of which now have species status, for example, Agaricus bernardii Quel.
 (1878), Agaricus bisporus (J.E.
 Lange) Imbach (1946), Agaricus bitorquis (Quel.)
 Sacc.
 (1887), Agaricus cappellianus Hlavacek (1987), and Agaricus silvicola (Vittad.)
 Peck (1872).
 Some were so similar they did not warrant even varietal status, while others have retained it.
 Agaricus campestris var. equestris (F.H.Moller) Pilat (1951) is still valid.
 A. campestris var. isabellinus (F.H.Moller) Pilat (1951), and A. campestris var. radicatus, are possibly still valid too.

 The Latin specific epithet campestris means "of the fields".
 Common names given to the fungus include "meadow mushroom", "pink bottom", and "field mushroom".

 An analysis of ribosomal DNA of a limited number of members of the genus showed A. campestris to be an early offshoot in the genus and sister taxon to A. cupreobrunneus.